YourePrettyGood/PIBv1_manuscript/ANALYSIS.md

 alleles allowed without splitting a projection.
-For the analyses in the manuscript such as the total amount of introgression (or classified introgression) per individual and the [archaic coverage analysis](#archaic-coverage) below, we set this parameter to a large value (1000000), although varying this parameter had a fairly small impact on these analyses.
+For the analyses in the manuscript such as the total amount of introgression (or classified introgression) per individual and the [archaic coverage analysis](#archaic-coverage) below, we set this parameter to 0.
+We originally set this parameter to a large value (1000000) under the assumption that switches from archaic to modern and back to archaic ancestry in a short span should be rare, and had run with both parameter values to compare.
+Varying the parameter has a small impact on the [archaic coverage analysis](#archaic-coverage), but a noticeable impact on per individual introgression values and the pattern of introgression levels with New Guinean ancestry.

 This parameter had a larger effect on some unpublished preliminary analyses when we were looking at inferring introgression waves and the times of those